OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 Some vocabularies classify their codes or concepts, denoted through their case-sensitive unique alphanumerical IDs.
 For example, SNOMED has
-33 such concept classes, which SNOMED refers to as “semantic tags”: clinical finding, social context, body structure, etc.
+33 such concept classes, which SNOMED refers to as "semantic tags": clinical finding, social context, body structure, etc.
 These are
 vertical divisions of the concepts.